AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/quiz-insert-questions.md

 ---
-title: Insert questions to quiz
+title: Insert questions into a quiz
-description: Learn how to insert questions to the quiz in the Learning and Training content,
+description: Learn how to insert questions into a quiz in the Learning and Training content,
 feature: Authoring
 role: User
 ---
-# Insert questions to Quiz
+# Insert questions into a quiz

-Perform the following steps to add questions to the quiz:
+Perform the following steps to insert questions into a quiz:

 1. Choose the desired question type from the **Questions** dropdown menu in the toolbar.
 Based on your requirements, you can add questions using any of the three formats available: True or False, Single correct, and Multiple correct as shown below.